8 keys to winning with web-to-app journeys

 Fonts, colors, and images should be aligned throughout the entire funnel, just like the messaging, so that it feels like 1 seamless journey in spite of the fact that it’s actually quite segmented and segregated. - Keep it simple and aimed in the right direction

 Yes, your app does many things.
 Yes, your service has many benefits.
 But the person in your flow right now responded to 1 specific set of solutions.
-Keep your messaging on-track. - Center the app in your web sales flow
+Keep your messaging on track. - Center the app in your web sales flow

 Even though you’re trying to create a multi-platform customer who is truly your customer and whose payment lands as close to 100% in your pocket as possible, your app is going to be where product experience delivers on your marketing promises … or not.
 So keep it front and center during your landing page experience, with mockups, icons, and screens that show what your app will deliver and how it will do so. - Register as soon as possible so you can nurture